jaythad13/Mathematikezettelkasten/Geometric group theory --- rtg-2025/notes/The adic numbers.md

 $$
 and $y \in \mathbb{Z}_{p}$.

-We show compactness as sequential compactness — that every infinite subset has a limit point (or every sequence has a [[Mathematical Analysis I --- math-131/notes/Sequences and convergence#_theorem, definition _ subsequential limits|subsequential limit]]), [[Mathematical Analysis I --- math-131/attachments/homework/hw 5/hw 5.pdf|implying compactness]].
+We show compactness as sequential compactness — that every infinite subset has a limit point (or every sequence has a [[Analysis --- math-131/notes/Sequences and convergence#_theorem, definition _ subsequential limits|subsequential limit]]), [[Analysis --- math-131/attachments/homework/hw 5/hw 5.pdf|implying compactness]].

 Write $\{ x_{n} \}_{n \in \mathbb{N}}$ for some arbitrary sequence of $x_{n} \in \mathbb{Z}_{p}$.
 Note that for each exponent $e$, the set of possible residue classes modulo each $p^i$ for $i$ at most $e$ is finite.
 As a result, there is a $p$-adic integer $u$, given by residue sequence $(u_{i})_{i \in \mathbb{N}}$, with infinitely many $x_{n}$ agreeing under each $\mathbb{Z}_{p} \twoheadrightarrow{} \mathbb{Z} / p^e / \mathbb{Z}$.
 Choose a subsequence $\{ x_{n_{k}} \}_{k \in \mathbb{N}}$ with $x_{n_{k}}$ agreeing with $u$ under $\mathbb{Z}_{p} \twoheadrightarrow{} \mathbb{Z} / p^k \mathbb{Z}$.
 Thus, $\lvert x_{n_{k}} - u \rvert_{p} \leq p^{-k} \to 0$ as $k \to \infty$.
 That is, $x_{n_{k}} \to u$.